Replace lost or destroyed documents

 If your passport has been lost or damaged due to a natural disaster, phone the Australian Passport Information Service (APIS) on 131 232.

-If you hold an immigration visa that is about to expire, work for a business that has been affected or are otherwise concerned about your immigration status, phone the Department of Immigration and Border Protection on 131 881.
+If you hold an immigration visa that is about to expire, work for a business that has been affected or are otherwise concerned about your immigration status, phone the Department of Home Affairs on 131 881.
 If you are overseas, locate an office near you.
 You can also contact them if you are a sponsor and are concerned about the possible impacts on your overseas workers.

 Family law documents